Do your teeth feel extremely sensitive to cold water? Or have you experienced discomfort when eating something sweet or sour?

 4. Teeth Grinding (Bruxism)

-Grinding your teeth, often while you sleep, can wear down enamel and create micro-cracks that lead to sensitivity.
+Grinding your teeth at night while you sleep, can wear down enamel and create micro-cracks that lead to sensitivity.
 When a tooth cracks, the nerves inside can get irritated when chewing.
 The crack might also collect bacteria, causing inflammation and more pain.

 Bruxism is commonly triggered by stress or dental misalignment.
 Here’s how to address it: